 - According to many local laws, you must have a mesh screen cover accessible to confine any sparks and embers that may get out of control.

-- Keep fire suppression equipment nearby to be used immediately if a fire starts to become an issue.
+- Keep fire suppression equipment nearby to be used immediately if a fire becomes an issue.
 A fire extinguisher, water buckets, garden hose, and sand are all good supplies.

 - Keep fires in outdoor fire pits to a modest and manageable size.

-- Keep a pail of sand handy in case of an emergency or if windy conditions worsen.
+- Keep a pail of sand handy in an emergency or if windy conditions worsen.

 - Only dry, clean, and seasoned firewood is permitted; no lighter fluid or other combustible items may be used.